Nintendo: White Knuckle Scorin': "Ignorance Is Bliss"

 A booklet enclosed with the CD featured a comic story that was loosely based on the Super NES game Super Mario World.
 It reflects the stated aim of the compilation: Princess Toadstool helps Yoshi and the Koopalings learn to read, however, to the chagrin of King Bowser, who persistently remarks that "ignorance is bliss".
 At various points, the characters pause mid-panel and announce "SONG CUE" to advise the reader to listen to a track on the CD.
 However, only the opening track, "Ignorance Is Bliss", references any aspect of the comic or Nintendo franchises.

 "Ignorance Is Bliss" was written by Jellyfish frontman Andy Sturmer and his then-girlfriend Sarah Wirt while the group were making their second album Spilt Milk (1993).
 In the liner notes to the 2002 compilation Fan Club, Sturmer described the song as a "mini opera" that was "a lot of fun to write."
 Asked about the song in a 2017 interview, bandmate Roger Manning elaborated that the group were asked to contribute a song to the compilation, and that the album's original intention was to center on various Nintendo characters.
 He said that although the band had no particular interest in video games, "Andy took it upon himself to make sure the lyric was relevant.
 He loved the challenge of creating a lyric that expanded upon the story line and characters of that Nintendo album."

+Music video

+A music video for Roy Orbison's "I Drove All Night" single was made.
+Along with appearances by Jason Priestley and Jennifer Connelly mixed with archive footage of Orbison, the video featured subtle background references to the Mario series and the album's title.

 Reception

 Reviewing the album for the Chicago Tribune, Mark Caro wrote that it was "a strange compilation under the banner of product tie-in.
 The 10 songs included all apparently appear in Nintendo video games [sic], though they don't share much else in common. ...
-Only the kickoff track, Jellyfish`s 'Ignorance Is Bliss,' captures the loony, cartoony hyperdrive that seems fitting for such a soundtrack."
+Only the kickoff track, Jellyfish's 'Ignorance Is Bliss,' captures the loony, cartoony hyperdrive that seems fitting for such a soundtrack."